 A question frequently asked is, “Can a life insurance policy expire?”
 In some cases, yes.
-To explain, Criss Crombie, the Life and Financial expert, stresses the importance and need to review your life insurance policy on a regular basis.
+To explain, Criss Crombie, the Life and Financial expert, stresses the importance and need to review your life insurance policy regularly.
 Check out his video below to learn more!

 Know about the Different Types of Life Insurance

-Basically, there are two different types of life insurance.
+There are two different types of life insurance.
 The first is term insurance, which covers a specific period of time, hence the name term insurance.
 Secondly, there’s permanent insurance, which could last as long as you live.
-In most cases, the permanent policy stays in effect until age one hundred.
+In most cases, the permanent policy stays in effect until the age of one hundred.
 However, if you have a term policy, which most people do, the term policies could last anywhere from a year to twenty-five or thirty years.

 Review Your Policy Regularly